 Forget all pending events that have not yet been retrieved with poll ().

-This method is used to clear the list of block-hit events that have occurred since the last call to poll () with retrieving them.
-This is useful for ensuring that events subsequently retrieved definitely occurred after the call to clear ().
+This method is used to clear the list of events that have occurred since the last call to poll() without retrieving them.
+This is useful for ensuring that events subsequently retrieved definitely occurred after the call to clear().